 Smokin’ Ed’s Carolina Reaper Wins Guinness World Records Hottest Pepper

 Are you wondering who holds the title for the Guinness World Records hottest pepper?
-Guinness World Records has notified Smokin’ Ed Currie and Puckerbutt Pepper Company that its Smokin’ Ed’s Carolina Reaper is once again officially the world’s hottest chili pepper.
+Guinness World Records has notified Smokin’ Ed Currie and the Puckerbutt Pepper Company.
+Smokin’ Ed’s Carolina Reaper is once again officially the world’s hottest chili pepper.

 Smokin’ Ed’s Carolina Reaper

-With recently lab-measured peak levels of over 2,189,000 SHU, Smokin’ Ed’s Carolina Reaper has, after the Guinness-required recertification, reclaimed its undisputed place at the top of ‘super-hot’ chili charts.
+Recent lab tests measured peak levels of over 2,189,000 SHU.
+After the Guinness-required recertification, Smokin’ Ed’s signature pepper reclaimed its undisputed place at the top of the ‘super-hot’ chili charts.

-As the plant phenotype has further matured, Smokin’ Ed’s Carolina Reaper chili pepper has grown hotter over its prior world record and, unlike recent dubious ‘world’s hottest’ claims from other peppers, the Guinness recertification required the submission of rigorous third-party, scientific data to back up the new record.
+As the plant phenotype has matured, Smokin’ Ed’s C.R. chili pepper has grown even hotter than its previous world record.
+Unlike recent, questionable claims about the “world’s hottest” peppers, the Guinness recertification required rigorous third-party scientific data to support the new record.

 Breeding Guinness World Records Hottest Pepper: Smokin’ Ed’s Carolina Reaper